awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 You can view database log files for your DB engine by using the Amazon RDS console\.
 You can list what log files are available for download or monitoring by using the AWS CLI or Amazon RDS API\.

 **Note**
- If you cannot view the list of log files for an existing Oracle DB instance, reboot the instance to view the list\.
+ If you can't view the list of log files for an existing Oracle DB instance, reboot the instance to view the list\.

 ### AWS Management Console<a name="USER_LogAccess.CON"></a>